-Rape (T.C.A. § 39-13-503) Rape is unlawful sexual penetration of a victim by the defendant or of the defendant by a victim accompanied by any of the following circumstances: force or coercion; without the consent of the victim and the defendant knows or has reason to know that the victim did not consent; the defendant knows that the victim is mentally defective, mentally incapacitated, physically helpless, a vulnerable adult (defined in § 39-15-501); or the sexual penetration is accomplished by fraud.
+Rape (T.C.A. § 39-13-503) Rape is unlawful sexual penetration of a victim by the defendant or of the defendant by a victim accompanied by any of the following circumstances: force or coercion; without the consent of the victim and the defendant knows or has reason to know that the victim did not consent; the defendant knows that the victim is mentally defective, mentally incapacitated or physically helpless; or the sexual penetration is accomplished by fraud.
 (Class B felony)

 • "Sexual penetration" means sexual intercourse, cunnilingus, fellatio, anal intercourse, or any other intrusion, however slight, of any part of a person's body or of any object into the genital or anal openings of the victim's, the defendant's, or any other person's body, but emission of semen is not required.
-T.C.A § 39-13-501(7).

-Aggravated Rape (T.C.A. § 39-13-502) Aggravated Rape is rape accompanied by any of the following circumstances: (1) force or coercion is used to accomplish the act and the defendant is armed with a weapon or any article used or fashioned in a manner to lead the victim to reasonably believe it is a weapon; (2) the defendant causes bodily injury to the victim; (3) the defendant is aided and abetted by one or more other persons, and force or coercion is used to accomplish the act or the defendant knows or has reason to know that the victim is mentally defective, mentally incapacitated, physically helpless, or a vulnerable adult; or (4) the defendant knows that the defendant is infected with HIV.
-Aggravated rape is a Class A felony.
+T.C.A § 39-13-501 (7) Aggravated Rape (T.C.A. § 39-13-502) Aggravated Rape is rape accompanied by any of the following circumstances: 1) force or coercion is used to accomplish the act and the defendant is armed with a weapon or any article used or fashioned in a manner to lead the victim to reasonably believe it is a weapon; 2) the defendant causes bodily injury to the victim; 3) the defendant is aided and abetted by one or more other persons, and force or coercion is used to accomplish the act or the defendant knows or has reason to know that the victim is mentally defective, mentally incapacitated or physically helpless.
+(Class A felony)